kiteretro/pcb-gbr-files/README.md

-# Circuit-Sword-PCBs
+# Printed Circuit Board Gerber Files
-A collection of useful PCB files for the Circuit-Sword projects that can be accessed by browsing through the directories at this level.
-There is a preview for each PCB and a zip of the gerber files.
+A collection of PCB Gerber files for the Circuit Sword's back button boards.
+Each folder contains a preview of the PCB and a .zip containing its Gerber files, which can be uploaded to a PCB fabricator (OSHPark, DirtyPCBs, ALLPCB, etc.).

 # License
-* These files are provided AS IS and should be used for a customer to upload to a PCB fabricator (OSHPark, DirtyPCBs, ALLPCB, etc) and SHOULD NOT be sold commercially
-* These files are not to be sold
-* These files can be modified but credit must always be given (linked to this GitHub repo)
+These files are provided "AS IS".
+The files and any PCBs created using them cannot be sold commercially.
+The files can be modified but credit must always be given to kiteretro by linking to this GitHub repository.